 Concerns that Manning was past his prime quickly evaporated; Manning won Comeback Player of the Year in 2012, then followed it up with a staggering performance in 2013, setting records for most touchdown passes and passing yards in a single season that still stand today.
 On October 19, 2014, he broke Brett Favre's record for most career TDs when he threw his 509th touchdown pass (though he's since been passed by Brady and Drew Brees).
 He missed significant time during a 2015 season in which he began seriously showing the effects of age and injuries, but came back for the playoffs and eventually earned a second title in Super Bowl 50, becoming the then-oldest QB to start and win a Super Bowl and the first to win Super Bowls with more than one team.
 Manning deflected postgame questions about his playing future, but eventually decided to follow previous Broncos QB John Elway by retiring on top and riding off into the sunset.
 He was inducted into the Pro Football Hall of Fame in 2021, his first year of eligibility.

 In addition to his play on the field, Manning was one of the most popular players off the field as well.
 He is arguably more famous for the sheer number of endorsements and commercials he filmed for a wide variety of products; even many years into retirement, he continues to regularly show up in new ads that play well outside of the NFL season, usually making some jokes about his voice, the size of his forehead, and his postseason woes.note He's one of the few athletes to host Saturday Night Live (where he was in the Trope Namer sketch for Every Year They Fizzle Out, a comment directed towards...
 Peyton Manning), made a guest appearance on The Simpsons, was on the final Late Show With David Letterman as one of the celebrity presenters of the show's final Top 10 List.
-(Manning is said to be Letterman's favorite player for his time with Letterman's hometown Indianapolis Colts.)
+(Manning was Letterman's favorite player for his time with Letterman's hometown Colts.)
 His voice acting has continued with a significant supporting role in the animated film Ferdinand.
-He now hosts the documentary series Peyton's Places for ESPN's streaming service and co-hosts a more casual simulcast of Monday Night Football with brother Eli.
+He can next be seen in the miniseries The Santa Clauses as himself.